 In addition to disclosing information to its shareholders and other investors at a suitable time and in an appropriate manner, the Nihon Unisys Group engages in proactive investor relations and shareholder relations activities, centered on its president, CFO and the executive in charge of corporate governance promotion, in the belief that repeatedly engaging in mutual dialogue leads to the fair assessment of its value.
 The Group places great significance on the opinions of its shareholders and other investors and reports these opinions to its management and the Board of Directors in a timely manner.
 These opinions are then used in making improvements to the Company's overall management.

 Directors, Audit & Supervisory Board Members, and Corporate Officers (As of June 28, 2021)

 Directors

-the Board of Directors Meetings 12/1 No. of company shares
+No. of attendance to the Board of Directors Meetings 12/12 No. of company shares held 21,900